BlancheBerneron/GreenPeace.github.io/index.md

 <center> <h1>Conclusion and Implication</h1> </center>

 {: .box-note}
 **Side Note:** If you encounter climate skeptics in your way, you will find useful arguments [here](https://350.org/fr/).

+In this report we presented our analysis of climate change in the media.
+We find that climate change discussion has been remained fairly static over the last five years, seeing a minor rise in the end of 2019 into 2020.
+Key events like the Paris Agreement and Trump’s language drive public discussion around the topic, and the frequency of quotes increases dramatically.
+PROVIDE A CONCLUSION ON PEOPLE IF IT OCCURS
+Finally, we developed an embedding technique to deepen our understanding of climate change in the news.
+This embedding technique provided us a new lens for studying climate change in the news, where each site was represented as a point in a high-dimensional vector space with two sites close together if they share a lot of the same speakers.
+This embedding was used to augment our understanding of the topics that were discussed and study how sites formed distinct clusters.